jobarber/essays/README.md

 | Trait 2 | lda/mlp/gb/knn | Yes | 0.427  | (multiple) | (multiple) |

 Per-class accuracies for RoBERTa on the eval dataset.
 (The model is quite fast for a Transformer due to some modifications that I have made.
-It cuold be made even faster for deployment.)
+It could be made even faster for deployment.)

 | Score | Trait 1 Accuracy | Trait 2 Accuracy |
 | --- | --- | --- |